-Transport of samples 2: Biological samples, Deuterated materials, Radioactive materials, Strategic goods, Medicine, Dry ice, and Transport within Australia Biological samples The import of biological materials into Australia is regulated but the Australian Quarantine and Inspection Service (AQIS).
+ACNS Transport of samples (2): Biological samples, Deuterated materials, Radioactive materials, Strategic goods, Medicine, Dry ice, and Transport within Australia

+Biological samples

+The import of biological materials into Australia is regulated by the Department of Agriculture and Water Services.
 Biological materials that may require an import permit include food samples, proteins, microorganisms and antibodies.
-Further information on importing biological laboratory materials is available from the Biological Imports section of AQIS.
+Further information on importing biological laboratory materials is available from the Importing section of Department of Agriculture and Water Services.

 The ACNS has an import permit that covers a range of biological materials.
 Contact the Laboratory Manager for a copy of the permit.
 Biological material not included on this permit may require an import permit to be applied for and received before samples are sent.

 A lack of permit may result in a sample being stopped at Australian Customs and returned to the sender (at sender's cost) or destroyed.
-Import permit application details are available from the AQIS website or from the Lab Manager.
-Biological samples will also need an SDS and be transported appropriately.
-Deuterated materials Deuterated materials require an SDS and appropriate transport.
+Import permit application details are available from the Department of Agriculture and Water Services website or from the Laboratory Manager.

+Biological samples will also need an SDS, a covering letter stating their intended use and be transported appropriately.

+Deuterated materials

+Deuterated materials require an SDS and appropriate transport.
 You will need to contact the Australian Safeguards and Non-proliferation Office (ASNO) to determine if your material is a trackable quantity.
 Deuterium gas and deuterium oxide (heavy water) will usually require tracking.

 Importing to Australia:

 Contact your country's authorities to obtain any necessary approvals to export deuterated material.
 Contact the carrier (airline) or courier.

 Contact the Australian Safeguards and Non-proliferation Office (ASNO) to determine if your material is a trackable quantity.
 Deuterium gas and deuterium oxide (heavy water) will usually require tracking.

 Exporting from Australia: